Qualitative and Quantitative Research – [Difference+Template]

 What Are the Benefits of a Quantitative Survey?

-4. Cost-effective.
+- Cost-effective.
 The cost of conducting quantitative surveys is far less than qualitative surveys.
 To create quantitative surveys you just need to subscribe to a survey builder.
-And once you have created a survey, you can send it to thousands of people at once.
+Once you have created a survey, you can send it to thousands of people at once.
 You can check out the pricing of this free online survey builder to get an idea of the cost.

 What Are the Benefits of a Qualitative Survey?

-1. Qualitative surveys provide depth and context.
-Generally, qualitative survey questions are open-ended and give the respondent liberty to express their thoughts.
+- Qualitative surveys provide depth and context.
+Generally, qualitative survey questions are open-ended and give the respondent the liberty to express their thoughts.
 This helps to gather contextual information about specific quantitative data sets.

 For example, you run a quantitative survey asking your customers to rate your product and 80% of the respondents give you a poor rating.
 But this survey won’t tell you why!
 To understand this, you can go for a qualitative survey asking questions like “what can we do to improve our product?”, “what features do you expect from our product?”, etc.